A Message from Rev. Jeremiah Cheung, Senior Pastor

 II.
 The Church Building Construction Begins: Our purpose is to expand God’s kingdom, to create a base from which the coming generations of believers can effectively continue completing the mission God has given to the Church.
 We do not rely on ourselves for the human resources, material resources, and spiritual resources; we look to the grace of God.
 Our prayer is that we may experience the presence of God and that our spiritual lives may grow as we pursue this work.
-Watch for updates on our Church Expansion page.
+Updates coming soon.

 Brothers and sisters, we will continue to pursue growth in two aspects this year: we will be building the physical church edifice, so we have enough space, facilities, and an ideal environment for the Lord’s work.
 While the construction work is vital, we must not lose sight of the more important work that lies ahead: that of building the spiritual body of Christ.
 God’s will is that we establish a group of mighty people, disciples who are real followers of Jesus, a group of disciples with a mission.
 Amen!!

-Join a Small Group!
-Our small groups allow our church to grow without losing the personal relationships that are essential to maintain the Christian life that the Bible calls us to.
+Join a Life Group!
+Our life groups allow our church to grow without losing the personal relationships that are essential to maintain the Christian life that the Bible calls us to.
 Don’t try to be a Spiritual Lone Ranger.